jekakmail/frigate/docs/docs/configuration/authentication.md

 Frigate stores user information in its database.
 Password hashes are generated using industry standard PBKDF2-SHA256 with 600,000 iterations.
 Upon successful login, a JWT token is issued with an expiration date and set as a cookie.
 The cookie is refreshed as needed automatically.
 This JWT token can also be passed in the Authorization header as a bearer token.

 Frigate supports two-factor authentication (2FA) for additional security.
+The Security dialog in the account settings provides a unified interface for managing your password and two-factor authentication settings.
 See the [Two-Factor Authentication](two_factor_authentication.md) page for details on setting up and using 2FA.

 Users are managed in the UI under Settings > Users.